 MA Envelopes are a moving average plus a “buffer” on each side which highlight the price area a trend may move in.
 The envelopes are a specific percentage away from the moving average, this is called the Deviation.
-Therefore, your primary inputs for the MA Envelopes are Period (the period of the moving average) and Deviation (how far the upper and lower bands are from moving average, as percentage).
+Therefore, your primary inputs for the MA Envelopes are Period (the period of the moving average) and Deviation (how far the upper and lower bands are from the moving average, as a percentage).

 Figure 2 shows an hourly EURUSD chart.
-For this one a 120 Period moving average is applied (middle magenta line).
+For this one, a 120-Period moving average is applied (middle magenta line).
 The upper red line and lower blue line are Envelopes which form a band around the moving average.
 The Deviation is 0.75%.

 Envelopes are useful, but require a few guidelines:

 - When the price is rising, pullbacks should stay above the lower blue line.
-If they don’t, the uptrend could be in trouble.
+If they don’t the uptrend could be in trouble.

 - When the price is falling, rallies should stay below the upper red line.
-If they don’t, the downtrend could in trouble.
+If they don’t the downtrend could in trouble.

 - When the price is falling, sell offs should reach the lower blue band.
-If they don’t, the downtrend could be in trouble.
+If they don’t the downtrend could be in trouble.